GenAI Concepts

 Developer or Dev

-AI developers belong to a broader category of programmers or engineers.
+AI developers belong to a broader category of programmers and engineers.
 They write code and algorithms to enable machines to perform tasks that normally require human intelligence.
-They build models in-house by training on a mix of public and private data for various applications from chatbots and virtual assistants to self-driving cars.
+They build models in-house by training on a mix of public and private data for various applications, from chatbots and virtual assistants to self-driving cars.

-In emerging AI regulations, developers are responsible for creating AI software products and complying with particular regulations.
+In emerging AI regulations, developers are responsible for creating AI software products and complying with regulations.

 Data labelling and annotation

-Data labelling and annotation are terms used to describe the process of tagging or labelling the data available in the forms of text, images, audio, and video for AI training.
-The differences are described below.
+Data labelling and annotation describe the process of tagging or labelling text, images, audio and video data for AI training.

 Data annotation